 General and specific borrowing costs directly attributed to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets until the assets are substantially ready for their intended use or sale.
-All other borrowing costs are recognized in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognized in the condensed statement of comprehensive income in the period in which they are incurred.